 Hold 50 pounds each

 No carrying case

 If you want your grocery bag to be more of an accessory than a utilitarian piece, Baggu is the way to go.
-Of course, you’ll also get the function of other, blander options out there.
-Though they come in some seriously fun and stylish patterns—think leopard or floral, for example—they are one of the toughest and most durable bags available.
+You’ll also get the function of the more bland-looking options out there.
+Though they come in some fun and stylish patterns—think leopard or floral, for example—they are among the toughest and most durable bags available.

 They’re also roomy enough for a surprisingly large amount of groceries.
 If you’re someone who shops a few times a week, you may even be able to fit the bulk of your goods in one bag.
-Each bag has a 50-pound carrying capacity, so you can even sneak in heavier things like 12-packs of soda or a jug of milk.
-We love how light and airy the 40-percent recycled material is.
+Each bag has a 50-pound carrying capacity so that you can include heavier things like 12-packs of soda or a jug of milk.
+The 40-percent recycled material is light and airy.
 When empty, fold it up, toss it in your purse, and you’d never know it was there.
-After use, simply toss it in the washing machine to get it clean and ready for your next shopping trip.
+After use, toss it in the washing machine to get it clean and ready for your next shopping trip.

 Best Set: Lotus Trolley Bags Reusable Grocery Cart Bags

 Rather than transfer your purchases to your bags at the end of your shopping trip, consider this set, which hangs over the sides of the shopping cart so you can put all of your food directly inside.
 (This is especially good for people who use the scanner at the grocery store, since you won’t have to take anything out of the bag until you get home.)

 The set includes four roomy totes, and one is insulated for milk, cheese, and meat.
 Each one is big enough for about 50 pounds of food, and the insulated tote can fit standard frozen pizza boxes—something most other reusable bags can’t easily accommodate.